Operation Diver: Aircraft

-Part of the area which the Divers had to cover was given over for fighter operations.
+Parts of the south of England, over which the V-1s were expected to fly, were allocated specifically for fighter operations.
 Most fighter aircraft were too slow to catch a V-1 except in a dive and even when intercepted, the V-1 was difficult to bring down.
 Machine-gun bullets had little effect on the sheet steel structure and 20 mm cannon shells were explosive projectiles; detonating the warhead could destroy the fighter as well.
 The V-1 was nearly immune to conventional air-combat techniques because of its design, which dispensed with a pilot and piston engine with a cooling system.
-One hit on the pilot or oxygen system can force an abort or cause the destruction of a normal aeroplane but there is no pilot in a cruise missile.
+One hit on the pilot or oxygen system can damage or shoot down a conventional aeroplane but there is no pilot in a cruise missile.
 The Argus pulse jet of the V-1 could be shot full of holes and still provide sufficient thrust for flight.
-The only vulnerable point was the valve array at the front of the engine and the only vulnerable points on the V-1 were the bomb detonators and the line from the fuel tank, three very small targets inside the fuselage.
-An explosive shell from a fighter's cannon or anti-aircraft gun was the most effective weapon, if it could hit the warhead.
+The only vulnerable point of the engine was the valve array at the front.
+The only other vulnerable points on the V-1 were the bomb detonators and the line from the fuel tank; three very small targets inside the fuselage.
+An explosive shell from a fighter's cannon or anti-aircraft gun hitting the warhead was most effective.